fariyaasghar/portfolio/_posts/2025-02-14-gameco-market-analysis.md

 With a clean dataset, I computed summary statistics and found that sales distributions were heavily right-skewed.
 This indicated that the market was hit-driven, with a small number of blockbuster games accounting for a majority of the revenue, highlighting a potential volatility risk.

 #### 3. Uncovering the Core Insight: A Shifting Global Market
-**The "Aha!"
-Moment:** The central assumption of North American dominance was fundamentally disproved.
+The central assumption of North American dominance was fundamentally disproved.
 My analysis revealed a dramatic and unexpected shift: while North America was once the dominant market, its share had been in a steady decline, while Europe's market share had consistently grown, surpassing North America as the top market in 2016.

 <!-- ACTION: Place your line chart image in /assets/images/ and name it gameco-line-chart.png -->
 ![Line chart showing EU sales surpassing NA sales in 2016](/assets/images/gameco-line-chart.png)